aws-deadline/deadline-cloud-for-after-effects/README.md

    - macOS: `Select After Effects > Settings > Scripting & Expressions > deselect Warn User When Executing Files`

 1. Next step is to install the After Effects submitter.
 We recommend choosing the submitter installer approach to receive both Deadline CLI and your selected integrated submitters.
 However, if you want to update your submitter with the latest code pushed to this repository, choose the manual installation approach, but ensure you have Deadline CLI already installed via pip or submitter installer beforehand (see instructions above under Prerequisites for info on this).

-   - Windows:
+*NOTE: if the After Effects submitter is not installed as a system install, the submitter will not be a dockable but will be a standalone submitter window.*

-      - **Submitter Installer Approach**:
+   - **Submitter Installer Approach**
       - First, download the Deadline Cloud Submitter installer by following [Step 1: Install the Deadline Cloud Submitter](https://docs.aws.amazon.com/deadline-cloud/latest/userguide/submitter.html#submitter-installation).
-         - Next, right-click the installer and choose `Run as Admin` to make sure the submitter can be installed.
+      - Next, if you are running a System Install, right-click the installer and choose `Run as Admin`.
+Otherwise, run the installer regularly for a User Install.
       - Follow the prompts and select which submitters you would like to install.
+Here are the following OS-specific submitters paths depending on your install approach:
-Note: the default path for the AE submitter is `Program Files\Adobe\Adobe After Effects <version>\Support Files\Scripts\Script UI Panels`.
-After completing installation, you will have the AE submitter and Deadline Cloud CLI installed.
+         - Windows default path for AE System Install: `C:\Program Files\Adobe\Adobe After Effects <version>\Support Files\Scripts\Script UI Panels`.
+         - Mac default path for AE System Install: `/Applications/Adobe After Effects <version>/Scripts/ScriptUI Panels`
+         - Windows default path for AE User Install: `C:\Users\<user>\DeadlineCloudSubmitter\Submitters/AfterEffects\AE<version>`
+         - Mac default path for AE User Install: `/Users/<user>/DeadlineCloudSubmitter/Submitters/AfterEffects/AE<version>`
+      - If chosing a User Install, save the path where you stored the JSX submitter script.

-      - **Manual Installation Approach**:
+   - **Manual Installation Approach**
       - Scroll to the top of this repository's Github page, and click on the green Code button.
 In the drop-down, select `Download ZIP`.
       - Unzip the .zip file and navigate to the `dist` folder in the downloaded repository.
+The submitter files are `DeadlineCloudSubmitter.jsx` and the `DeadlineCloudSubmitter_Assets` folder.
+      - For System Install that requires Admin permission, you need to move the submitter files to the ScriptUI Panels folder of After Effects.
+This will require Admin permission.
-         - Copy `DeadlineCloudSubmitter.jsx` and the `DeadlineCloudSubmitter_Assets` folder from the `dist` folder to ScriptUI Panels folder under `Program Files\Adobe\Adobe After Effects <version>\Support Files\Scripts\Script UI Panels` within your After Effects installation.
+         - Windows: Move them to `C:\Program Files\Adobe\Adobe After Effects <version>\Support Files\Scripts\Script UI Panels`
-   - MacOS:
-      - **Manual Installation Approach**:
-         - Scroll to the top of this repository's Github page, and click on the green Code button.
-In the drop-down, select `Download ZIP`.
-         - Unzip the .zip file and navigate to the `dist` folder in the downloaded repository.
-         - Copy `DeadlineCloudSubmitter.jsx` and the `DeadlineCloudSubmitter_Assets` folder from the `dist` folder to ScriptUI Panels folder under `Applications/Adobe After Effects <version>/Scripts/Script UI Panels` within your After Effects installation.
-      - **Submitter Installer Approach**: No support yet, will update with instructions once we add support for it!
+         - Mac: Move to `/Applications/Adobe After Effects <version>/Scripts/ScriptUI Panels`
+      - For a User install that doesn't need Admin permission, you can leave the submitter files there or to a folder of your choice.
+If you've used the submitter installer before, you can put it under the DeadlineCloudSubmitter folder in the paths defined in the Submitter Installer Approach section.
+Save the path where you stored the JSX submitter script.

+1. After installing the Deadline CLI manually or via submitter installer, ensure you log into your user profile by running `deadline auth login` in the Terminal/Powershell or logging in via the Deadline Cloud Monitor.

 1. Next, to install the necessary dependencies used by the AE submitter, run the following in your local Terminal or Command Prompt.
    ```